AluuPhilip/Tech_salary/README.md

 ### Data Source
 ---
-the primar dataset used for this analysis is the data source is from "Kaggle.csv" containing detailed information about the different data space salaries
+The primary dataset used for this analysis is the data source is from "Kaggle.csv" containing detailed information about the different data space salaries

 ### Tools Used
 ---